-Requirements relating to accessibility are included within the Transport and Access Requirements and Site Plan section of the EMP.
+Requirements relating to accessibility are included within the Transport and Access Requirements section of the EMP.

-In addition, events must be consistent with several additional laws and regulations relating to accessibility, which are unaffected by this proposal.
+In addition, events must be consistent with several additional laws and regulations relating to accessibility, where applicable to any event.

 Requirements for relevant copyright requirements are contained within the additional licences and approvals section in the EMP.
 This process is separate to any approval given and must be complied with by Event holders.